-DONATE TO CFA IN SCHOOLS
+DONATE TO ARIZONA ARTS IN SCHOOLS

 Three of our UpBeat students found acceptance through belonging to the drumming team.
 The shared respect was obvious across the group.
 We believe that this program actually helped several students stay in school.

-CFA in Schools programming is provided at no charge for schools at which 80% or more of students qualify for Free and Reduced-Price Lunch (FRPL).
+Arizona Arts in Schools programming is provided at no charge for schools at which 80% or more of students qualify for Free and Reduced-Price Lunch (FRPL).

 Schools with between 0 and 79% of students qualifying for FRPL pay a small fee along a sliding scale.